biggerpicturestudio/alfred-v1-docs/content/headers-and-sections.md

 Sometimes, on pages such as single blog post, single case study etc. where the ability to set header is not needed, the Section Builder might look differently:
 <img src="/section-old-builder.png" alt="Alfred old Content Builder example" />

 As on the screenshot, there is no ability to set a header (because of website design and there’s no need for that) and the sections dropdown looks simpler.
-The sections do not have to have the “type” (the explanation what it is, is in the next section of this documentation) defined
+The sections do not have to have the “type” defined (the explanation what it is you can find in the next section of this documentation).

 # 5. Explanation of the JSON settings
 1. **name** - it is the section name visible for Alfred Users in the section dropdown where they can choose a section.